-ARTICLE 30.
+ARTICLE 31.
 TAXES.
 Consultant and Consultant’s employees are not employees of the Company; therefore, Consultant retains and assumes full responsibility for and agrees to pay all contributions and taxes payable under all applicable federal, state and local social security laws, unemployment compensation laws and national and local standards, export and import laws and regulations, issued or promulgated by units of government and regulatory bodies with jurisdiction over any aspect of the Work as to all of its employees, including seconded personnel, engaged in the performance of Work hereunder.
 In addition, Consultant shall be responsible for and shall pay all taxes, fees, levies, charges or withholdings of any nature, together with any penalties, fines or interest thereon, arising out of the transactions contemplated by this Agreement that are imposed by any federal, state, or local government or other public taxing authority (a) imposed on, based on, or otherwise measured by the gross receipts, gross income, net receipts or net income received by or accrued to Consultant or Consultant’s employees as well as (b) imposed on, based upon, or assessed on Consultant’s or Consultant’s employee’s equipment whether or not this equipment is located in the Company’s facilities.
-Consultant agrees to pay any tax, interest, penalty, fines, costs, losses and expenses (including, without limitation, court costs and attorney fees) of whatever kind, which Company may incur, be required by law to pay, or be liable for as a result of, arising from, in connection with, related to or based on any failure to withhold any amounts from any payments made or any amounts which Consultant fails to pay in connection with, as a result of, arising from or based on the Work or any portion of the Work hereunder or otherwise comply with this Article 30.’s performance of such Work, Company will acquire all necessary rights for Consultant to perform such Work..
-During the term of this Agreement, and for a period of six months thereafter, neither party will solicit for employment any employees of the other party or its affiliates who, within six months prior to such solicitation: (a) directly performed under this Agreement, (b) had substantial contact with the hiring party in relation to this Agreement, or (c) the hiring party became aware of due to, or derived from information learned through the performance of, this Agreement.
-For this purpose, "solicitation" does not include contact resulting from indirect means such as public advertisement, placement firm searches or similar means not directed specifically at the employee to which the employee responds on his or her own initiative.
-Notwithstanding the foregoing, either party may at any time, directly or indirectly, solicit and hire any employee of the other party if such employee did not resign but was terminated by the other party.
-The parties acknowledge and agree that a breach of this “Non-Solicitation” clause shall not give rise to a right of termination of this Agreement; the party not in breach shall only have the right to seek and recover direct damages from the breaching party.
+Consultant agrees to pay any tax, interest, penalty, fines, costs, losses and expenses (including, without limitation, court costs and attorney fees) of whatever kind, which Company may incur, be required by law to pay, or be liable for as a result of, arising from, in connection with, related to or based on any failure to withhold any amounts from any payments made or any amounts which Consultant fails to pay in connection with, as a result of, arising from or based on the Work or any portion of the Work hereunder or otherwise comply with this Article 31.

-ARTICLE 31.
+ARTICLE 32.
 SURVIVAL.
 The following Articles shall survive termination of this Agreement: 5.
 Consideration and Payment, 7.
 Professional Responsibility/Remedies, 12.
 Laws and Regulations, 13.
-Indemnification, 16.
-Ownership of Designs, Drawings and Work Product, 18.
-Patent and Copyright, 19.
-Nondisclosure, 21.
-Nonwaiver, 22.
-Disputes, 24.
-Severability, 25.
-Attorney Fees/Applicable Law, 26.
-Liens, 28.
-Public Releases, 30.
+Indemnification, 17.
+Deliverables Licensed Under this Agreement, 19.
+Patent and Copyright, 20.
+Nondisclosure, 22.
+Nonwaiver, 23.
+Disputes, 25.
+Severability, 26.
+Attorney Fees/Applicable Law, 27.
+Liens, 29.
+Public Releases, 31.
 Taxes and Contributions.